Advanced Vocab Words - Set 8 Flashcards

 183

-# Which vocabulary word means the following? adj. difficult to comprehend ## Footnote *Hint: starts with "a"*
+# Name the vocab term: adj. difficult to comprehend ## Footnote *Hint: starts with "a"*

 abstruse ## Footnote synonyms: abstract, enigmatic, incomprehensible, obscure, confusing The professor's lecture on quantum physics was incredibly _abstruse_.